At RIOS we are inspired time and again by our location in California, a magnificent place where almost anything can grow.

 Originally published in The Beverly Hills Courier

-At RIOS we are inspired time and again by our location in California, a magnificent place where almost anything can grow.
-Early settlers recognized the potential of this fertile and untamed land and brought palms, along with all the fruits of southern Europe, including the olive, the pomegranate, the fig, the lemon, the orange, the apple, the pear, the peach, and above all else the wine grape.
+Early settlers recognized the potential of California’s fertile and untamed land and brought palms, along with all the fruits of southern Europe, including the olive, the pomegranate, the fig, the lemon, the orange, the apple, the pear, the peach, and above all else the wine grape.
 Once California became a state, adventurers, daredevils, and outlaws flocked to the west, drawn by its bountiful agriculture, the glamorous motion picture industry, and the allure of shimmering sandy beaches and palm oases.
 It became stylish for these California dreamers, many of whom were artists, actors, or writers, to book “Grand Tours” on steamers, traveling to Spain, Italy, and Persia, returning with visions of recreating their own Alhambra in Beverly Hills.
 Travelers would inundate architects and landscape designers with photos of memorable sites from their tours and request they combine these elements into an estate all their own, creating an eclectic style that was simultaneously Islamic, Italian, Spanish and ultimately Californian.

 Beverly Hills is home to Virginia Robinson Gardens, originally built in 1911 by Harry and Virginia Robinson as the first grand estate in the neighborhood.
 Their inspiration was to create a “Gothic Indonesian, Islamic home” after returning from a three-year honeymoon in Europe, Asia and the Middle East.
 They collected seeds, statues, and inspiration along their journey, including many rare and exotic plants they wanted to grow in their dream home.
 Virginia had a clear desire to spend as much time outdoors as possible and curated a theme garden chock full of experiences for her guests, complete with tiered patios and extensive views of the surrounding city.
 Her gardens were a means to extend her communal life and social circle – Virginia was known for her legendary parties with guests like Elvis Presley, Marlene Dietrich, and Fred Astaire.
 This lush Beverly Hills landmark is now documented on the National Register of Historic Places and is open to the public by guided tour.
 Virginia’s gardens are a quintessential representation of the Mediterranean melting pot that was realized early on in California, full to the brim with ancient cycads, Moorish fountains, winding paths, grand staircases, and the largest collection of king palms in the continental U.S.